jarviscanada/jarvis_data_eng_SowonHam/linux_sql/README.md

 execute each of the queries whereas on IntelliJ we simply ran the scripts in the IDE and got the desired results.

+Additionally, we created sample data points in the database to test whether if our scripts are working correctly and if the business queries were outputting appropriate results.

 # Deployment
 The deployment of the MVP for the Jarvis LCA team was done through GitHub